 How We tested

 We originally narrowed down the field to three candidates based on price, features, and online ratings.
-Our hands-on testing led us to a final selection.
+Our hands-on testing led us to a final selection for the best bassinet.
 In order to update the guide, we selected 2 new bassinets to compare against our original pick, choosing to evaluate their design, usefulness and usability.

 Once set up, we enlisted the help of two parents: one parent was 5 feet tall; the other was 5’8”.
 Their baby was 14 lbs, 24-inches tall, and was just over three months old.
 We had them place their baby in and out of the bassinet from a standing height, as well as from a seated position.
 After that, we had our parents move the bassinet around, and observed if they had any trouble placing it next to their bedside.